leon4rd/test/README.md

-## Why did the barber win the race?
-He took a short cut.
+## How does the moon cut his hair?
+Eclipse it.